World Pharmacist Day – September 25th

-“Safe and effective medicines for all,” is the theme of World Pharmacist Day held on September 25, 2019.
+“Transforming global health,” is the theme of World Pharmacist Day held on September 25, 2020.
 The theme for World Pharmacists Day this year (25 September) aims to promote pharmacists’ crucial role in safeguarding patient safety through improving medicines use and reducing medication errors.
 This day was adopted to raise awareness of the role of the pharmacist in healthcare and to further this exact role through increased community involvement of pharmacists on national and local levels.

 “Pharmacists use their broad knowledge and unique expertise to ensure that people get the best from their medicines.
 We ensure access to medicines and their appropriate use, improve adherence, coordinate care transitions and so much more.
 Today, more than ever, pharmacists are charged with the responsibility to ensure that when a patient uses a medicine, it will not cause harm”, says FIP President Dominique Jordan.